Culturally-Nuanced Story Generation for Reasoning in Low-Resource Languages: The Case of Javanese and Sundanese: Training Configurations

-We train XLM-R model with the maximum token length of 1024 for the premise and 128 for the ending sentence.
+For training the classifier for data filtering, we fine-tune the XLM-R model with a maximum token length of 1024 for the premise and 128 for the ending sentence.
 The model was trained over 26 epochs, using a batch size of 16, Adam optimizer, an initial learning rate of 1e-5 for XLM-R, and a warm-up phase comprising 5\% of the total training steps.